dotnet/dotnet-docker/samples/complexapp/README.md

 RUN dotnet test --no-restore --logger:trx
 ```

+Note: Multi-targeted tests present a problem with this scenario since it isn't possibly to use two .NET SDK images in the same `Dockerfiile`, as was done in the previous section.
+With this model, you either need to not multi-target tests, run the tests with the matching target framework as the .NET SDK image supports, or install a second runtime manually.

-The following example demonstrates this pattern, as if it was part of [Dockerfile](Dockerfile).
+The following example demonstrates building with this pattern, as if it was part of [Dockerfile](Dockerfile).
 You would then be able run tests using the normal `docker build` pattern, as follows:

 ```console
 docker build --pull -t complexapp .